 The top of the funnel reflects the reach to our target clients or our niche (not everyone).

-This is where we ask the prospect to take action and watch/read/buy something small.
+Act is where we ask the prospect to take action and watch/read/buy something small.

-This is where the prospect becomes a client, by buying one of the main things we sell.
+Convert is where the prospect becomes a client, by buying one of the main things we sell.

 Engage and retain

 Sales planning is about us getting a lot more focused on the convert part of the marketing funnel.
 Sales Plans relate to a single product or service, being sold to a single target market, with a specific message.
-We utilise a short plan, but are very clear about what we want to achieve from it.
+Therefore we utilise a short plan, but are very clear about what we want to achieve from it.
 These plans start with setting the sales targets, and the key performance indicators (KPIs), and cover things like who the decision makers are, our sales process, and address any marketing efforts required.

 Marketing and sales planning workshops